The Stag (film): Release

 After being included in the line-up at the Toronto International Film Festival in September 2013, the film was released in Ireland on 7 March 2014 and 14 March in the UK.
 It received its US première at the 2014 Tribeca Film Festival in April.
 For the US release the film was retitled The Bachelor Weekend.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on six critics, indicating "mixed or average" reviews.

 Mark Kermode gave the film 3/5 stars.

 Ryan McNeil described it as 'an unexpected gem' with 'some of the most honest performances you're likely to see, and more brains, heart, and courage than any Hollywood comedy dare put forward.'

 Awards

 The Stag has been nominated for Best Irish Film at the 11th Irish Film & Television Awards.